d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

-Since nobody wants to compute gradients explicitly (this is tedious and error prone), we use automatic differentiation, as introduced in :numref:`sec_autograd`, to compute the gradient.
+Since nobody wants to compute gradients explicitly (this is tedious and error prone), we use automatic differentiation, as introduced in :numref:`sec_autograd`.

 Next, we must [**define our model, relating its inputs and parameters to its outputs.**]
-Recall that to calculate the output of the linear model, we simply take the matrix-vector dot product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.
+For our linear model we simply take the matrix-vector product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.
-Note that below $\mathbf{Xw}$  is a vector and $b$ is a scalar.
+$\mathbf{Xw}$ is a vector and $b$ is a scalar.
-Recall the broadcasting mechanism as described in :numref:`subsec_broadcasting`.
-When we add a vector and a scalar, the scalar is added to each component of the vector.
+Due to the broadcasting mechanism of :numref:`subsec_broadcasting`, when we add a vector and a scalar, the scalar is added to each component of the vector.

 ```{.python .input}